 “We knew that,” I told Jace

 “The thing is, the Stones want to transfer him to some fancy hospital in New York.
-They say he needs a specialist to get his speech working.”
+They say he needs a speech specialist.”

 I rushed into John Boy’s room.